sentialabs/vermilion/README.md

 The lexical structure of the default mode is very uncomplicated: all characters encounterd in that mode ar added to one single token named STATICTEXT.

-The definition of the STATTICTEXT token effectively says "any sequence of characters up to an '${*' marker should be considered STATICTEXT (in other words, not embedded script).
+The definition of the STATTICTEXT token effectively says "any sequence of characters up to an __${*__ marker should be considered STATICTEXT (in other words, not embedded script).

-The actual definition of the STATICTEXT token is a bit more complicated because we want to allow for a '$' that  is not followed by a '{' and also for a '${' that is not followed by a '\*'.
+The actual definition of the STATICTEXT token is a bit more complicated than you would expect because we want to allow for a __$__ that  is not followed by a __{__ to be interpeted as part of a STATICTEXT  and likewise for a __${__ that is not followed by a __\*__ token.
 Only when all three characters are encountered consecutively should this count as a marker for the start of an embedded expression.

-So the there are two tokens in the default mode: the NUMBERCALCOPEN marker token for the mode switch, and the STATICTEXT token for everything that is not such a marker.
+So there are just two tokens in the default mode: the NUMBERCALCOPEN marker token for the mode switch, and the STATICTEXT token for everything else.

-As for lexical analysis in the calculation mode, a bit more is happening there.
+As for lexical analysis in the NUMBERCALC mode, a bit more is happening there.
 Any single character that has a meaning in our syntax is given a name which will be used when defining grammar rules.
 The DIGIT and ALFA fragments are used in the definition of CONSTANT IDENTIFIER.
 Fragments are in themselves not a whole token but they aid in defining them.
 The concept of fragments is specific for the antlr4 tool.

 The lexical rule for CONSTANT says: a constant is a sequence of at least one DIGIT, possibly folllowed by a DOT and another sequence of at least one DIGIT.
+So __2__ is a valid constant and so is __2.0__, but __.9__ is not and neither is __200,000.00__.
+Nor do we have exponential notation __1.334e-15__, and we also do not use an __0x__ prefix for hexadecimal nor an __L__ suffix for long int.
+We could if we wanted to but the aim here is to keep things simple.

+Note that constant values can be integers or floating point, as can other values that we use for calculations.
+So what happens when we mix the two in for instance __0.9 / 2__ ?
+This is another decision that the creator of the language will have to make.
+In our case, I decided to convert everything to floating point before performing the arithmatics unless both operands are integer in which case both are converted to Long.

 The rule for IDENTIFIER allows for concatenating names with dots in between, where a name is allowed to begin with a letter or an underscore, but not with a digit.
 This makes sense because otherwise we would have a hard time knowing if something is a constant or an identifier.
 Note that nothing is said about identifiers being case sensitive or not.
 This is in fact a detail that will be settled when we will be using identifiers to obtain a value.

+Thus __person.name__ is a valid identifier, and so is __x3.\_internal__, but not __2.fast.2.furious__.
+A borderline case is __\_4__ which our lexer rules allow for but in any real language definition should probably be prevented.

 Finally the WS token definition has a *skip* directive that says "if you encounter any space, tab, carriage return or newline character do not pass this on to the parser".
 WS  stands for "whitespace".